-Dr. Danielle Lisboa is director of the Concordia Symphony Orchestra.
+Dr. Danielle Lisboa is the Music Director and Conductor of the Concordia Symphony Orchestra.

 The Concordia Symphony Orchestra (CSO) is an auditioned orchestral ensemble open to members of the university community as well as the wider public community.
 The CSO is currently accepting membership requests for all orchestral sections (woodwinds, brass, strings and percussion).